 Now it’s for real, and I’m freaked out, but luckily I’m not alone in this. 🙂

-For folks who can’t commit to doing the work to bring in $300 a month or hire me at $500/month, there are free resources available:
+For folks who can’t commit to the investment right now, there are free resources available:

-- Free video training & resources on this blog and my podcast, The Self-Employed Nerd
+- Free video training & resources on this blog and my podcast, Compassionate Side Hustle Strategy

 - Free Facebook Group with Office Hours, Co-working hours, and more

-Prices go up on September 28th!
-(Right in time for the new moon, for my fellow woos and spooks! 😉 )
+Prices go up after December 6th!
+(Right after the new moon, for my fellow woos and spooks! 😉 )